 Friday 15 May

-This year, the annual discussion on working methods is held at a historical time with temporary rules of procedure.
+This year, the annual discussion on working methods was held at a historical time with temporary rules of procedure.
 Estonia is the Vice-Chair of the working group on the UN’s working methods.
-The discussion focuses on ensuring that the work of the Council is as similar to physical meetings as possible, as well as on ensuring a greater efficiency and transparency of the Security Council outside the crisis.
-The event will be livestreamed on UN WebTV.
+The discussion focused on ensuring that the work of the Council is as similar to physical meetings as possible, as well as on ensuring a greater efficiency and transparency of the Security Council outside the crisis.
+The event can be rewatched on UN WebTV.

 Friday 22 May

-The meeting focuses on conflict prevention, and ensuring a stable and peaceful cyberspace.
-The focus of the meeting is on raising the awareness of members of the UN Security Council about cyber threats against international peace and security, and the mechanisms supporting and regulating responsible state behaviour on the global, regional and national level.
-The meeting will allow states to share their experiences on the application of international law and cyber norms in cyberspace, on which regional cooperation formats have been successful in ensuring cyber stability, and on identifying shortcomings in dealing with cyber threats.
+The meeting focused on conflict prevention, and ensuring a stable and peaceful cyberspace.
+The focus of the meeting was on raising the awareness of members of the UN Security Council about cyber threats against international peace and security, and the mechanisms supporting and regulating responsible state behaviour on the global, regional and national level.
+The meeting allowed states to share their experiences on the application of international law and cyber norms in cyberspace, on which regional cooperation formats have been successful in ensuring cyber stability, and on identifying shortcomings in dealing with cyber threats.

-Prime Minister Jüri Ratas will make an opening statement.
+Prime Minister Jüri Ratas made an opening statement.
 Briefers: Izumi Nakamitsu, High Representative for Disarmament; David Koh, Chief Executive of the Cyber Security Agency of Singapore; and James Lewis, the Director for Technology Policy at the Center for Strategic and International Studies.

 Wednesday 27 May

-Member states will discuss the Secretary-General’s annual report on the protection of civilians in armed conflicts.
-In line with Estonia’s priorities, the discussions will focus on compliance with international law, including international humanitarian law and international human rights norms, as well as new threats, such as the impact of COVID-19.
-The Estonian national statement is made by Kersti Kaljulaid.
-Briefers include Secretary-General of the UN António Guterres and the President of the International Committee of the Red Cross Peter Maurer; we will also invite a representative of the civil society as a briefer.
+Member states discussed the Secretary-General’s annual report on the protection of civilians in armed conflicts.
+In line with Estonia’s priorities, the discussions focused on compliance with international law, including international humanitarian law and international human rights norms, as well as new threats, such as the impact of COVID-19.
+The Estonian national statement was made by Kersti Kaljulaid.
+Briefers included Secretary-General of the UN António Guterres, the President of the International Committee of the Red Cross Peter Maurer, and the former president of Liberia and Nobel Peace Prize laureate Ellen Johnson Sirleaf.

 Thursday 28 May

-The meeting will cover the cooperation of the UN and the European Union, present the Common Foreign and Security Policy of the European Union and look at current crises what both the EU as well as the UN are helping to resolve.
+The meeting covered the cooperation of the UN and the European Union, presented the Common Foreign and Security Policy of the European Union and looked at current crises what both the EU as well as the UN are helping to resolve.
 In recent years, cooperation between the two organisations in peace missions and crisis management has become increasingly important.
-The European Union’s High Representative for Foreign Affairs and Security Policy Josep Borrell will brief the Security Council.
+The European Union’s High Representative for Foreign Affairs and Security Policy Josep Borrell briefed the Security Council.